qiime2/docs/source/tutorials/qiime2-for-experienced-microbiome-researchers.rst

 If you plan to use deblur or OTU clustering methods next, join your sequences now.
 If you plan to use dada2 to denoise your sequences, do not merge — dada2 performs read merging automatically after denoising each sequence.

-If you need to merge your reads, you can use the QIIME 2 :doc:`q2-vsearch plugin <../plugins/available/vsearch/index>`  with the :doc:`join-pairs <../plugins/available/vsearch/join-pairs/>` method.
+If you need to merge your reads, you can use the QIIME 2 :doc:`q2-vsearch plugin <../plugins/available/vsearch/index>`  with the :doc:`merge-pairs <../plugins/available/vsearch/merge-pairs/>` method.

 .. _`Remove non-biological sequences`: